 When it comes to travel, Hudson Valleyites have it made.
 Sure, we can trek down to New York City to escape out of JFK or, nearby, from Newark’s EWR.
 If convenience is key, however, Albany International Airport (ALB) is the way to go.
 Located an easy seven miles outside of Albany proper, ALB is technically just north in Colonie, where it covers 1,200 acres of land in the Capital Region.

 Like New York Stewart International Airport to the south, Albany’s airport is a dream for domestic travel.
 Although it doesn’t offer any direct international trips, the jet-setting hub connects locals with nearly every major metropolis in the eastern half of the United States.
-So the next time you need a getaway that’s slightly more substantial than a Hudson Valley day trip, take a peek at Albany’s departures list.
+So the next time you need a getaway that’s slightly more substantial than a Hudson Valley day trip, take a peek at Albany’s arrivals and departures list.
 Time to get booking!

 Sure, you could make the close to six-hour drive to Baltimore from the Hudson Valley.
 You could also hop on a quick flight from ALB and arrive in Charm City just over an hour later.
 Southwest Airlines will get you to the Maryland city, which offers a medley of surf and turf to-dos on the East Coast.